-It will explore Spanish art from the medieval period to the present day, focusing particularly on the Golden Age of art in the seventeenth century.
+It will explore Spanish art from the medieval period to the present day, focusing particularly on the Golden Age of art in the 17th century.

 The gallery will draw on works from The Auckland Project’s extensive collection and develop a series of activities and exhibitions in partnership with institutes and galleries from around the world, including Real Academia de Bellas Artes de San Fernando, Madrid and the Meadows Museum, SMU, Dallas.